Dynamics of a collection of active particles on a two-dimensional periodic undulated surface

-In some cases the presence of periodic obstacles can produce directional transport \cite{sudipta, confinedmotion}, trapping \cite{sood, trapping}, and can be used for sorting different kinds of AP \cite{bechinger}. \\ Most of the theoretical understanding of AP is performed using overdamp Langevin's dynamics for the particle's position.
-Where at each time step particle takes a constant step (self-propulsion speed).
-But in natural systems, particles can have varying step size, and it depends on their activity, inter-particle and particle-medium interactions, and the thermal noise. \\ In these systems, activity is present due to an internal energy mechanism \cite{energydepot}, and can be modeled through an active friction force.
+In some cases the presence of periodic obstacles can produce directional transport \cite{Pattanayak2019, confinedmotion}, trapping \cite{sood, trapping}, and can be used for sorting different kinds of AP \cite{bechinger}. \\ Most of the theoretical understanding of AP is performed, where at each time step particle takes a constant step (self-propulsion speed).
+But in natural systems, particle can have varrying self propulsion speed.
+It depends on its {\em activity}, inter-particle, particle-medium interactions, and the thermal noise. \\ The origin of {\em activity} can be due to an internal energy mechanism \cite{energydepot}, and it is modeled through an active friction force.
 The active friction force acts like negative friction and enhances the particle motion when it is moving slowly and suppresses the motion when the dynamics become fast \cite{activefriction}.
-Such friction is used to model the dynamics of cells in crowded environments and called as Schienbein Gruler (SG) friction \cite{udoerdmann}.
-The effect of SG friction on AP is well studied in homogeneous medium but rarely studied in inhomogeneous environment.\\
+Previously it used to understand the dynamics of cells in crowded environments and called as Schienbein Gruler (SG) friction \cite{udoerdmann}.\\